 Eventually something has to give and more often than not these relationships end in a bitter break-up or a very unhappy coupling.

-Closed book individuals tend to consider only their feelings in a relationship and can be incredibly toxic partners.
-It is best to let that individual realise they have unresolved issues and then seek to overcome them.
+Closed book individuals tend to consider their feelings in a relationship and can be incredibly toxic partners.
+It is best to let that individual realise they have unresolved issues and then let them overcome them.
 You can’t be their Superman, you can’t change, fix or save them.

 The Aspirational Individual

-This is the category I fall under (though not a woman) and it is also something to be very wary of when entering into a relationship with this particular type of person.
+This is the category I fall under, and it is also something to be very wary of when entering into a relationship with this particular type of person.
 There are a few people in the world that will put personal success and the pursuit of their dreams before a romantic commitment.

 Any successful relationship needs time and effort to be made on both parts as well as a good deal of sacrifice.
 Dreamers struggle to weigh up priorities, chasing their goals over the goals of a relationship and it often leads to heartbreak, infidelity or both.